Web3 is the latest version of the internet. It's a vision of how the latest iteration of the internet (Web 3.0) will function.

 Web3 is a vision of better internet.
 It's the latest iteration of the internet which uses blockchains, cryptocurrencies and NFTs to give ownership rights back to users of the internet.

-To fully understand what Web 3 is, we first need to understand the evolution of the internet, from Web 1.0 to the current iteration and the vision for the future internet, Web 3.0.
+To fully understand what Web 3 is, we first need to understand the evolution of the Internet, from Web 1.0 to the current iteration and the vision for the future Internet, Web 3.0.

 Web 1.0 (1990-2004)

 The first iteration of the internet, which began in the early 1990s, today known as Web 1.0 offered mainly static webpages on an internet that was not very well known.
-During this time, much of the internet and webpages were owned by universities, government institutions and companies.
+During this time, much of the internet and web pages were owned by universities, government institutions, and companies.
 This first version of the internet is known today as the 'read-only' web, or Web 1.0.

 Web 2.0 (2004 - Current)